TriceHelix/wgsl-plus/readme.md

 - The minifier and prettifier are both not perfect.
 But they are passing all essential test cases.
 - Vector swizzling poised all kinds of challenges for the obfuscator.
 As a result, any struct member that matches any of the >4000 swizzle name combinations (such as yz, xyz, rba, and so on) won't be obfuscated.
-- WGSL-Plus can't scan your code for errors yet.
+- WGSL-Plus can't scan your code for most errors yet with the exception of certain invalid tokens.

 ## See Also